 Being someone who loves an advent calendar, I gave some thought to why I love them so much.

 In particular, I thought about what would make the ideal advent calendar.

 Here’s a question for you.

 Do you get bored with opening a new door on your advent calendar and finding another chocolate in there?
-A chocolate that looks almost identical to the one you got yesterday?
+A bar of chocolate that looks almost identical to the one you got yesterday?

 Perhaps you asked for a calendar from your favourite cosmetic brand.